The Psychology of the 'Ick': Evolutionary Defense Mechanism or Self-Sabotage?

 You are having a great time, and then they chew their food weirdly, and suddenly you are repulsed.
 Is 'the ick' a valid intuition, or is your avoidant attachment trying to ruin a good thing?

-- Is it a moral failing?
-If the ick was triggered by them being rude to a waiter, that is not an ick—that is a core value mismatch and a legitimate red flag.
+Is it a moral failing?
+If they were rude to service staff or dishonest, that isn't an "ick"—it's a value mismatch and a legitimate red flag.
 Walk away.

-- Is it a moment of vulnerability?
-If the ick was triggered because they sang along to the radio and looked a bit silly, your avoidant attachment is acting up.
-They are simply demonstrating human joy.
+Is it a moment of human vulnerability?
+If seeing them dance badly or sing along to the radio repulses you, your attachment defense is likely firing.
+They are simply exhibiting human joy.

 Tired of the Toxic Cycle?